tdolz/WFFieldSurveyPaper/README.md

 -- Cohort assignment and catch and growth for cohorts in Mattituck 2016, Shinnecock 2016 and Shinnecock 2017 -- uses skcompiled4gams2.csv but also lyndie-lengths, mattyage4.csv and some_mt_data
 #Updates needed#
-- We are using the "skcompiled4gams2.csv** but we should consider re-doing this using the "somedata_Mar-4-2020.csv" for consistency with the other scripts**
 - we should update the file paths for exporting figures
 - transfer the cohort assignment code to a gist/update current gist.

 #COHORTCDFS.Rmd#
 cdfs for cohorts.
-- uses skcompiled4gams2.csv but we should change to somedata_Mar-4-2020.csv for consistency.
 - uses allscoJune30.csv
 - need to make a gist of the CDF creation.

 #taraCDFSBAYYEAR.Rmd#
 - need to create gist of the CDF creation
-- uses skcompiled4gams2,csv. you should update to use somedata3_Mar-4-2020.csv.